Robustness of dark energy phenomenology across different parameterizations: Dark Energy Models

 This leads to a different expression for the equation of state given by the following:

 Interestingly, this modification can lead to a stable phantom crossing at recent times, which seems to be preferred by the expansion history data.
 As discussed in \cite{Wolf:2024stt, Ye:2024ywg, Ye:2024zpk, Chudaykin:2024gol, Tiwari:2024gzo, Ferrari:2025egk, Taule:2024bot}, dark energy models with a non-minimal coupling can improve the fit to the data over $\Lambda$CDM or quintessence.
-In particular, models that combine a non-minimal coupling like that in Eq.~\eqref{eq:NMTQ} with a ``hilltop'' potential can have a recent phantom crossing along with very sharp dynamical evolution, and they display a significant improvement to the fit of the data over $\Lambda$CDM or quintessence \cite{Wolf:2024stt}.
+In particular, models that combine a non-minimal coupling like that in Eq.~\eqref{eq:NMTQ} with a ``hilltop'' potential,

+as was done in \cite{Wolf:2024stt} can have a recent phantom crossing along with rapid dynamical evolution and display a significant improvement to the fit of the data over $\Lambda$CDM or quintessence.

-In this paper, to study these models we adopt a potential of the following form:
+In this paper, we instead adopt a more ``agnostic'' potential of the following form:

-where, as before, each of these terms can be thoughts of as the leading order terms in a Taylor expansion (but this time we keep the linear term for full generality).
+where, as before, each of these terms can be thoughts of as the leading order terms in a Taylor expansion and the coefficients can be positive or negative.
 This model has been implemented in \texttt{hi\_class} \cite{hi_class_1,hi_class_2}, where the initial conditions are chosen such that $\varphi_{ini}=0$ and $\dot{\varphi}_{ini}\simeq 0$.
 We tune $V_0$ to satisfy the equations of motion, finding that $V_0 \simeq 3 H_0^2 \Omega_{\varphi}$ is a robust starting point for the numerical solvers.
-Similar to before, the units of $V_0$ are given in $(H_0/h)^{2}$, the units of $\beta$ are given in $M_{\rm Pl}(H_0/h)^{2}$, and the units of $m^2$ are given in $M^2_{\rm Pl}(H_0/h)^{2}$.
+Similar to before, the units of $V_0$ are given in $M^2_{\rm P} (H_0/h)^{2}$, the units of $\beta$ are given in $M_{\rm P}(H_0/h)^{2}$, and the units of $m^2$ are given in $(H_0/h)^{2}$.
 Of course, as a modified gravity model, this model can suffer from instabilities (see e.g.~\cite{Wolf:2019hzy, Bellini:2014fua}).
 In this paper we will be primarily concerned with predictions for background quantities, but we use \texttt{hi\_class} to perform stability checks and ensure viability of all the parameter choices considered here by computing linear cosmological perturbations for each model.